The Big Island

 Papakōlea Green Sand Beach

-This is one of only four green sand beaches in the world!
-This bay is a little challenging to get to but if you’re up for the adventure, the hike is beautiful and the water is worth the trip.
+One of only four green sand beaches in the world!
+This bay is a little challenging to get to, but the hike is beautiful and the water is worth the trip.

 ʻAnaehoʻomalu Beach